roberto117343/OrfViralScan/README.md

     *   Essential to ensure compatibility and prevent errors with other OrfViralScan functions.

 4.  **Divide Into Fragments:**
-    *   Divide a large FASTA file (typically a long genome) into several non-overlapping smaller FASTA files (default: 100,000 nt).
+    *   Divides a large FASTA file (typically a long genome) into several smaller non-overlapping FASTA files (default: 100,000 nt).
+Note: This function is designed to operate on a FASTA file containing a single large sequence.
     *   Enables ORF Search on fragments of very large genomes, reducing memory and performance issues.

 ## Examples and Use Cases